 How to Recover a File That Was Not Saved in Excel

-In this tutorial, you will learn how to recover a file that was not saved in Excel.
+This tutorial demonstrates how to recover a file that was not saved in Excel.

 Recover via Document Recovery Pane

-We can choose to Open, Save, or Delete these files, by clicking on the down arrow to the right of each file.
+You can choose to Open, Save, or Delete these files, by clicking on the down arrow to the right of each file.

 If you don’t see the Document Recovery pane when you open Excel, you can display it by going to File > Home > Recover unsaved workbooks.